zbattello/PPC---667-OVG-Ekip/README.md

 ## The	Energy	Market

 ### 1. The project
-The goal of this programming projetc is to design ans implement a *multi-process* and *multithread* simulation in Python.
+The goal of this programming projetc is to design and implement a *multi-process* and *multithread* simulation in Python.
 The program simulates an energy market where energy-producing and consuming homes, weather conditions and random events contribute to the evolution of energy price overtime :
 > Homes can give away their surplus energy, sell it to the market or buy it from the same place.
 The prices can go up because of temperature changes or when the average consumption exceeds that of production.
 Other events, such as laws, diplomatic tension etc. can impact energy prices.

 The design of the project will contain five main **processes**, that can be modelled to fit the design intended by the creator :